 Were you aware a site with a white background (which I love) consumes more energy than a site with a black background?
 An all white web page uses about 74 watts to display, while an all black page uses only 59 watts.

 “Image displayed is primarily a function of the user’s color settings and desktop graphics, as well as the color and size of open application windows; a given monitor requires more power to display a white (or light) screen than a black (or dark) screen.”
 Roberson et al, 2002.

-Infact switching over to a LCD monitor from the traditional CRT monitor will also save considerable amount of energy.
-So if you have a LCD monitor a black Google may not really save a whole lot of energy.
+In fact, switching over to an LCD monitor from the traditional CRT monitor will also save a considerable amount of energy.
+So if you have an LCD monitor, a black Google may not really save a whole lot of energy.